vidas/et-platform/etrt-python/README.md

 Python bindings for the ET Tools Runtime Library (etrt/IRuntime).

+> [!WARNING]
+> The code is alpha quality, interfaces will almost certainly change.

 ## Overview

 `etrt-python` provides Python bindings for the ET RISC-V accelerator runtime library, enabling: